BenjaminStonawski/Hackintosh-for-Lenovo-G580/README.md

 Boot Chime (with Calliron): Works on Sierra, High Sierra, Mojave and with some trickery, it works on Catalina as well

+# Guide

+You can find a complete guide about how to install macOS to Lenovo G580: https://github.com/BenjaminStonawski/Hackintosh-for-Lenovo-G580/tree/master/Guide

 # Screenshots from "About this Mac" window
 Catalina: